 I got the recipe for the Sri lankan curry powder from Madhur Jaffrey's World Vegetarian, a fat and lovely cookbook full of unusual regional recipes.
 In the book, Jaffrey calls it Sri Lankan Raw Curry Powder- the ingredients are toasted gently over an hour in a very low oven before being ground.
 She recommends it for vegetable dishes.
 I have adapted the curry powder for this coconut-based egg curry.

 Madhur Jaffrey's Sri Lankan Curry Powder

 To make this curry powder, toast the following ever so slightly and then grind them to a fine powder:

 - 1 1⁄2 tbsp. cumin seeds

 - 3 sprigs curry leaves (dried on a low heat)

 - 1 1⁄2 tsp. raw rice

-- Saute 2 medium sliced onions and 1 sprig of curry leaves in 2 tsp. oil.
+- Saute 2 medium sliced onions and 1 sprig of curry leaves in 1 tbsp. oil.

-- To make regular egg curry, add ginger, garlic and garam masala instead of the Sri Lankan curry powder.
+- To make regular egg curry (without making the spice mix), add ginger, garlic and garam masala instead of the Sri Lankan curry powder.

 - You could use vegetables like peas, carrots, cauliflower and potato instead of eggs to make an equally delicious vegan curry.